When can I submit an application for the Property Tax Postponement (PTP) Program?

 - Has at least 40 percent equity in the property; and

-What is the definition of disabled under this program?
+What is the definition of disabled under the PTP program?

 According to the Social Security Administration, a person is considered disabled if he or she is unable to engage in any substantial gainful activity due to a physical or mental impairment that is expected to last for a continuous period of 12 months or longer.
 Proof of disability is required with each year’s PTP application.